Special acknowledgement to Asao Inoue for his hard and thoughtful work in collaborating on this this handout with me.

 Reading and Writing as Mindful Practices

 “Some people, especially the very young, are good at noticing things that the rest of us don’t see or have ceased to notice.
 Growing up, we all become increasingly desensitized to the world around us; we tend to forget the specific things that get us to feel and think in particular ways.”
 (Rosenwasser and Stephen 15)

 Listening.
-We take the act for granted, but what do you do when you read or listen to a text, another person speaking to you, or something on your personal computer?
+We take the act for granted, but what happens within us when we read or listen to a text, to another person speaking to us, or something on our electronic devices?
 What is happening in your head as you listen to someone else say something to you?
 What is happening in your mind as you read these words?
 Are you fully and undividedly listening to the words on this page as you read them in your head?
 Chances are, if you are like almost everyone else on the planet, your attention is divided to some degree.
 You may be reading these words, but you are also thinking of other things.